Editor’s note: This post originally appeared in 2014 but has been updated with more recent info.

 I don’t have all the answers, but I hope this exercise gets you thinking and getting a few supplies just in case.
 If nothing happens, then we can all be relieved and grateful.
 Just like with any other disaster, if the dreaded event happens, it’s best to be prepared.
 See What to Do If you are Worried about Ebola

 Apartment Prepper readers know I am not given to fear-mongering and I try to take a common sense approach to preparing for disasters.
-I pray the troops who are sent to help with the outbreak stay safe and hope that current measures are enough to contain the ebola outbreak and it will burn out soon.
+I pray the vaccine continues to be administered to more people.
+Hopefully, current measures are enough to contain this outbreak and it will burn out soon.

 Bernie Carr is the founder of Apartment Prepper.
 She has written several books including the best-selling Prepper’s Pocket Guide, Jake and Miller’s Big Adventure, The Penny-Pinching Prepper and How to Prepare for Most Emergencies on a $50 a Month Budget.
 Her work appears in sites such as the Allstate Blog and Clark.com, as well as print magazines such as Backwoods Survival Guide and Prepper Survival Guide.
 She has been featured in national publications such as Fox Business and Popular Mechanics.
 Learn more about Bernie here.